2025 Tech Trends Report: Info-Tech Research Group Unveils New Insights on the Future of AI, Quantum Computing, and Cybersecurity

 - Quantum Advantage:

 Quantum computing has moved beyond theoretical exploration and is now accessible through cloud platforms, enabling real-world business experiments.
-As organizations begin leveraging quantum hardware to solve complex problems, industries such as media, government, and financial services are leading the charge in quantum investments.
-Thirty-three percent of organizations in the media, telecom, and technology sectors are investing in quantum computing, followed by 27% in the public sector, and 20% in financial services.
+As organisations begin leveraging quantum hardware to solve complex problems, industries such as media, government, and financial services are leading the charge in quantum investments.
+Thirty-three percent of organisations in the media, telecom, and technology sectors are investing in quantum computing, followed by 27% in the public sector and 20% in financial services.

 - Post-Quantum Cryptography:

-With the threat of quantum computers breaking current encryption methods looming on the horizon, organizations must prepare for "Q-day."
+With the threat of quantum computers breaking current encryption methods looming on the horizon, organisations must prepare for 'Q-day'.
 The adoption of post-quantum cryptography is now a critical priority, particularly for industries handling sensitive data, such as finance, healthcare, and government.
 Info-Tech reports that 31% of advanced IT departments plan to invest in post-quantum cryptography before the end of 2025, compared to 16% of average IT departments.
-This preparedness is critical as organizations face increasing risks from "Harvest Now, Decrypt Later" cyberattacks.
+This preparedness is critical as organisations face increasing risks from 'Harvest Now, Decrypt Later' cyberattacks.

 - Expert Models: